kevinhwang91/nvim-hlslens/README.md

         default = true
     },
     calm_down = {
-        description = [[When the cursor is out of the position range of the matched instance and calm_down is true, clear all lens]], default = false,
+        description = [[If calm_down is true, clear all lens and highlighting When the cursor is out of the position range of the matched instance or any texts are changed]], default = false,
     },
     nearest_only = {